Our Czech Heritage

 Grandpa Louis V. Sykora was born on May 18, 1907 on the family farm near West.
 The oldest son of Alois and Marie Sykora, Louis grew up in West, then Bomarton (in the other west Texas), and finally the majority on the farm near Birome.
 On October 16, 1928 Louis married Mathilda Knapek (born on October 17, 1907) and together they raised three sons on the family farm near Penelope.
 As grandkids we enjoyed our time visiting Grandpa and Granny Sykora and marveled at the hard work and tenacity it took to live on a farm.
 Grandpa Sykora was the last professional Sykora farmer (although granddaughter Kathy and husband Phil Pustejovsky with Phil’s cousin currently operate a massive farming operation near Abbott Texas and still farm the Sykora homestead) as his three sons left the family farm for the greener pastures of city life in McLennan County.
 Granny Mathilda Sykora passed away on June 21, 1987 followed ten years later by Grandpa Louis Sykora on December 1, 1997.
 They are buried in St. Mary’s cemetery in West.

 Edmund A. Sykora was born on August 28, 1934 on the family farm near Penelope.
 The second son of Louis and Mathilda Sykora, Dad grew up working on the family farm and graduated from Penelope High School in 1951.
 On November 21, 1955 Dad married Dorothy Holacka (born on May 25, 1937) and together they raised (Mom might say “still raising”) ten children.
 Dad worked for a brief time working as a carpenter and then an auto parts clerk in Waco, before moving the family to West to work at Kozelski Motors in 1961.
 Dad became general manager/co-owner of the dealership in 1968, changed the name to Sykora Family Ford in 1984, and moved the dealership to its current location in 1987.
-Although he turned over daily operation of the dealership to the boys a couple of years ago, currently Dad spends his mornings at the dealership and afternoons with Mom at home.
-Often one or two of the 34 grandchildren spend their day with their Granny and Grandpa.
+Even though he turned over daily operation of the dealership to the boys, Dad spent his mornings at the dealership and afternoons with Mom at home.
+Sadly, Dad passed away in June 2018, but he is still watching us taking care of customers, just like he taught us.
+Often one or two of the 34 grandchildren spend their day with their Granny.
 Mom and Dad wouldn’t have it any other way.

 The Sykora family has come along way from farming the fields of Moravia to selling Mustangs in Central Texas.
 Throughout the generations, Sykoras have proved to be honest, hardworking, religious folk with a mind on making the community a better place by charity and example.
 We hope Sykora Family Ford will be judged along with our ancestors as doing exactly that.